Brooklyn, New York

 Hampton Inn Brooklyn Downtown

-Best for: Families and practical stays.
+Best for: Value and convenience

 Hilton Brooklyn New York